jrfeathe/Portfolio/README.md

 ## Observability

-Task 5.0 adds OpenTelemetry traces to the portfolio site across Node, edge, and browser runtimes.
-Configure an OTLP endpoint before running the app to emit
+Task 5.0 adds OpenTelemetry traces to the portfolio site across Node and browser runtimes.
+Edge middleware still creates spans for request flow, but Next.js currently blocks shipping the OTLP HTTP exporter in the Edge runtime, so those spans remain local-only.
+Configure an OTLP endpoint before running the app to emit spans from Node SSR and browser fetch instrumentation:
-spans:

 - `OTEL_EXPORTER_OTLP_ENDPOINT` – HTTPS endpoint for your collector (server/edge).
 - `NEXT_PUBLIC_OTEL_EXPORTER_OTLP_ENDPOINT` – Public endpoint exposed to the browser.